 Every five years, SERS is required to conduct an actuarial experience study to determine whether the assumptions used in its annual actuarial valuations remain accurate based on current and anticipated demographic trends and economic conditions.
 The 18th Investigation of Actuarial Experience study for the period 2011-2015 was released in March 2016.
 The actuary, under oversight of the SERS Board, reviewed economic assumptions (such as the assumed future investment returns and salary increases) as well as demographic assumptions (such as employee turnover, retirement, disability, and death rates).

 Some assumption adjustments increased projected cost and some decreased it, but the overall result was a slight increase to the net pension liability.
-The SERS Board adopted the actuarial assumptions set forth in the 18th Investigation of Actuarial Experience at its March 2016 meeting.

 Actuarial Methods and Assumptions (Continued)